stenvma81/myMaui/README.md

 # myMaui
-Repo for testin .NET and Maui for mobile app development
+Repo for testing .NET and Maui for mobile app development.